From the Fall 2002 issue

 Germany’s Economic Non-Miracle

-How Finance Minister Hans Eichel’s policies may have doomed the Schroeder government
+How Finance Minister Hans Eichel’s policies may have doomed the Schroeder government.

-By Professor Dr. Paul J.J.
+By Paul J.J.
 Welfens

 Europe’s Post-Enron Response